-Tall Poppy Syndrome is a serious condition common in Australia.
+Tall Poppy Syndrome is a severe condition common in Australia.
 It befalls mainly Australian citizens, though permanent residents seem to be in the risk group, too.
 Its symptoms are mild to severe envy, jealousy and attempts to discredit a fellow ‘Strayan who made it to notable success.
 Success of any kind can trigger it: achievements in sports, accumulation of wealth, or reaching celebrity status.
 In other words, if you grow too tall of a flower, you are to be cut down.

 The Origins of Tall Poppy Syndrome